phatak-dev/blog/_posts/2017-02-23-scaling-spark-with-kubernetes-part-4.md

 Service abstraction defines a set of logical pods.
 This is a network abstraction which defines a policy to expose micro service using these pods to other parts of the application.

-This seperation of container and it's service layer allows us to upgrade the different parts of the applications independent of each other.
+This separation of container and it's service layer allows us to upgrade the different parts of the applications independent of each other.
 This is the strength of the microservice.

 Let's define a service for our nginx deployment.